River South Esk Catchment Partnership

 Catchment Management Plan 2

-The partnership aims to produce a second catchment management plan, to be delivered from 2022-30.
-Priorities and aspirations during this time will focus on the environmental, people and economic opportunities.
-They include:
+The partnership aims to produce a second catchment management plan, to be delivered from 2025-30.
+A consultation process will begin in late spring 2024.
+Priorities and aspirations will focus on environmental, people and economic opportunities and may include:

 • improving ecological connectivity